Zain Chaudhry

 With Dietmar Fehr (Heidelberg), Karrar Hussain (FAU-Erlangen Nuremberg) and Muhammad Yasir Khan (Pittsburgh)

 Funded by the DFG.
-Data collection begins Early 2024.
+Data collection begins mid 2025.

 Cognitive Skills and Decision-Making